MirrorIP/msf-spaces-sdk-javascript/README.md

 License information for third party libraries is provided with the JS files.

 ## Changelog
+v1.3.1 - March 31, 2014
+- [FIX] Fixed bug causing an exception to be thrown in IE when retrieving data objects from a persistence service.

 v1.3.0 - February 20, 2014

 - [UPDATE] DataHandler.queryDataObjectsBySpaces() can now be used without persistence service.